Pikey Peak and Dudhkunda Lake Trek

 Amazing Everest Views & Friendly Guides!

-Traveling with Places Nepal on the Pikey Peak Trek was a dream come true.
+Traveling with Places Nepal on the Dudhkunda Lake was a dream come true.
 Our guide, Fura Sherpa, was incredibly knowledgeable and supportive throughout the journey.
 The sunrise from Pikey Peak was breathtaking, and the local villages felt so welcoming.
 Perfect trek for anyone wanting big Himalayan views without the crowds!

 A